 7. Not checking the frame:

 Different manufacturers create common sofas in different ways, which means there is no set standard every common couch has to follow: for example, a common sofa without filling will always feel more solid than one with the stuffing of cotton or foam on each seat.
-Those who want a common sofa as an investment for their homes should make sure it was manufactured by a well-known brand (Tatami, DHP, and Ikea are some of the most common) that stands behind its products and offers customers good quality common sofas.
+Those who want a common sofa as an investment for their homes should make sure it was manufactured by a well-known brand (Tatami, DHP, and Ikea are some of the most common) that stands behind its products and offers customers good quality common sofas. this is really huge Common Mistakes When Buying a Sofa,

 8. Forgetting to read reviews and expectations: